 Neets Bay Bear Adventure by Float Plane

 Since my husband has wanted to go on a float plane since watching Fantasy Island as a kid, we knew a float plane excursion had to be on our list.
-The Neets Bay bear watching adventure from Taquan Air was the perfect combination to satisfy my desire to see bears in the wild with his dream of a float plane.
-We had a surprisingly smooth 20 minute flight out to Neets Bay, flying over some beautiful scenery, before arriving at a salmon hatchery.
+The Neets Bay bear-watching adventure from Taquan Air was the perfect combination of a wildlife tour and a float plane ride.
+This once-in-a-lifetime experience took a surprisingly smooth 20-minute flight out to Neets Bay, flying over some beautiful scenery, before arriving at a salmon hatchery.

-We spent about 30-45 minutes watching the river as various bears emerged from the forest to climb down to the river for lunch.
+We spent about 30-45 minutes watching the river as various bears emerged from the forest to climb down to the river to do some salmon fishing for lunch.
 It was an amazing excursion and even left us time to get a lunch of crab legs back in town before heading back to the ship.

 Ketchikan Outdoors